bordonj/portfolio-landing-page/README.md

 ## Known Bugs

-* _On the DevTools console, there is a warning that displays "DevTools failed to load SourceMap: Could not load content for file:///Users/jenniferbordon/Desktop/portfolio-landing-page/css/bootstrap.css.map: System error: net::ERR_FILE_NOT_FOUND", however, the bootstrap.css file is accessible on the index.html webpage
+* _On the DevTools console, there is a warning that displays _"DevTools failed to load SourceMap: Could not load content for file:///Users/jenniferbordon/Desktop/portfolio-landing-page/css/bootstrap.css.map: System error: net::ERR_FILE_NOT_FOUND_", however, the bootstrap.css file is accessible on the index.html webpage

 ## License